What to Bring to the SAT and What Not to Bring

 #1: Prepare Ahead of Time

 Get all your materials gathered and packed the day before your test.
-You definitely don’t want to be scrambling in the morning trying to track down pencils and batteries for your calculator.
+You definitely don’t want to be scrambling in the morning trying to track down your tablet.
 This would cause a whole lot of unnecessary anxiety and could make you late (and therefore ineligible) for the test!
 So get everything taken care of at least the day before.

 #3: Print Out Multiple Copies of Your Admission Ticket